LiterateInk/QuickRelease/README.md

 # alias `ink-qr="ink-quick-release"`
 ```

+Note that the `mv` step only works on Linux and macOS.
+You might have to manually copy the binary to the correct path on Windows or even add the path to the binary to your `PATH` environment variable.

 ## Usage

 Be in a LiterateInk repository, in an implementation branch (such as `js` or `kotlin`) and you can directly run the command.